 IKEA is introducing two new vegan dairy-free options, in the form of oat-milk and butter.
-Made by Danish plant-based food brand Naturli’ Foods, and are now available in IKEA stores across Denmark.
+Made by Danish plant-based food brand Naturli’ Foods, the products are now available in IKEA stores across Denmark.

 IKEA appears keen to try out new plant-based products as veganism becomes more mainstream; the multinational Swedish firm has recognised the exponential growth of the plant-based market and has been continuously introducing new vegan products.
 The furniture giant is also actively moving towards being more sustainable with their packaging and energy use.